kittles/song_barker/local_testing.md

 here are my guesses if something isnt working:
 - you are missing something in `/credentials`
 - you havent installed the python or more likely the node requirements
-- there is no database file:w
+- there is no database file

 # the cluster
-this is a little more cumbersome to test with, but a little easier to get going initially. you can of course run the python scripts on their own, and they should be designed to be fairly modular in that way. just make sure you create a `./cloud-env` virtual environment and install the requirements. but often youll need to test the actual docker image before deploying it to the cluster. i honestly never remember docker command flags and format so i just wrote a bunch of short shell scripts. you should really only consider them a reference, they are in various states of working / usefulness. in any case, i would `./build_container.sh`
+this is the thing in `/audio_processing/cloud`. this is a little more cumbersome to test with, but a little easier to get going initially. you can of course run the python scripts on their own, and they should be designed to be fairly modular in that way. just make sure you create a `./cloud-env` virtual environment and install the requirements, and activate that environment when testing, with `source .cloud-env/bin/activate` (on linux).

+but often youll need to test the actual docker container before deploying it to the cluster. i honestly never remember docker command flags and format so i just wrote a bunch of short shell scripts. you should really only consider them a reference, they are in various states of working / usefulness. in any case, i would `./build_container.sh`